jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 	* Khan Academy Linear Algebra
 	* Khan Academy Calculus and Multivariable Calculus
 	* 3blue1brown series
-	* Math for Machine Learning on Cursera
+	* Math for Machine Learning on Coursera
 * Books
 	* Take control of the Mac Command Line with Terminal
 	* Information Theory, Inference and Learning Algorithms by David MacKay